TilePad/tilepad-desktop/README.md

 ![alt text](assets/image-7.png)

+## 🔒 Security

+Although Tilepad is primarily designed for local use, it implements measures to ensure that all communication is handled securely where appropriate.

+### 🔐 Secure Content

+The following content is **securely transmitted** using **Diffie-Hellman key exchange over Curve25519**, with **XChaCha20-Poly1305** encryption over WebSocket:

+- Device approval and connection processes
+- Triggering tile actions
+- Communication between **Inspector ↔ Device ↔ Plugin**
+- Communication between **Display ↔ Device ↔ Plugin**
+- Loading of tiles

+### 📄 Plain Text Content

+The following content is **transmitted in plain text**:

+- Icon pack icons
+- Fonts
+- Plugin assets
+  - This includes iframes, displays, inspectors, and other plugin resources
+  - **Note:** Plugin-to-device communication is **not** included here and is transmitted securely
+- Plugin ↔ Inspector communication (local-only via loopback; does not leave the device)

+Due to current technical limitations, the above assets cannot be served over an encrypted socket:

+- Tauri WebView does not accept self-signed certificates
+- Loading plugin content via `srcDoc` breaks relative paths within iframes, as iframe resources rely on the original origin and file paths to serve relative resources such as plugin stylesheets

+Because of these constraints, plugin assets must be loaded in plain text.
+However, these resources are **not considered sensitive**, and their exposure does **not pose a security risk**.

 ## Linux notes

 To build on linux you must follow the [Enigo Runtime Dependencies](https://github.com/enigo-rs/enigo?tab=readme-ov-file#runtime-dependencies) instructions for your distribution (They are "Runtime Dependencies" but are also required while building otherwise linking will fail)